-As our programme progresses, we have prioritised potentially higher risk suppliers for the mitigation measures we implement.
-For the year ended 31 March 2017, this has included obtaining more granular data from suppliers, undertaking a more detailed review of supplier information, particularly with regard to commodity level information, an increase in human rights data indices used, and roll-out of a self-assessment questionnaire to higher risk suppliers.
+As our programme progresses, we have prioritised potentially higher risk suppliers for the risk mitigation measures we implement.
+For the year ended 31 March 2018, this has included obtaining more granular data from suppliers, undertaking more detailed reviews of supplier information (particularly with regard to commodity level information), using additional human rights data indices to inform our programme, and the roll-out of self-assessment questionnaires to additional higher risk suppliers.

 Under the Global T&Cs, JLR has the right to conduct audits of suppliers and / or ask suppliers to submit to third-party assessment.
-We are not currently exercising this right for the purposes of social audits.
-We continue to evaluate whether to commission targeted social auditing of selected suppliers deemed to present a higher slavery risk.
+Historically, we have not formally exercised this right for the purposes of social audits.
+However, we have recently selected an independent assurance provider to undertake some pilot social audits on a limited sample of our suppliers that we deem to present a higher slavery and human trafficking risk.
+We will use the results of these target audits to inform future development of our slavery and human trafficking programme.